Posted on 11-09-2016

 - Find a workout buddy and exercise even when you don’t feel like it.
 Studies show that people who teamed up were far less likely to skip exercise than those who went at it alone.
 A buddy provides accountability as well as being a motivator for not giving up.

 - Watch your alcohol consumption.
-Unfortunately, when it comes to weight loss and keeping the weight off, alcohol doesn’t do you any favors.
+Unfortunately, when it comes to weight loss, alcohol doesn’t do you any favors.
 The average pour is often one and a half times larger than people think it is (the same goes for all serving sizes).
 This translates to one glass of wine easily being over 300 calories.

 - Don’t drink your calories.
 Why, because the sugar gets absorbed so quickly.
 This translates to a more profound effect on blood sugar and insulin levels (insulin = fat storage).
 In addition, your brain doesn’t register fullness the way it does with actual food.
 Sugar is in sports drinks, teas, green juices, lattes, cappuccinos, etc.